 What should I do with the Blue Badge for someone who has died?

 Badges must be returned following the death of a service user so that records can be updated on our system and badges destroyed.
-The badge can be posted to your local One Stop Shop at the Town Hall, St Mary's, Isles of Scilly TR21 0LW.
+The badge can be posted to Adult Social Care, Council of the Isles of Scilly, Town Hall, St Mary's, Isles of Scilly TR21 0LW.